Corruption in Ecuador: Judiciary

+The Purga Case refers to a significant legal proceeding in Ecuador, where the Attorney General's Office has filed charges against numerous government officials and legal practitioners.
+The aim is to uncover the interconnections between politics, the judiciary, and the narcotics trade.

+Diana Salazar, the Attorney General of Ecuador, emphasized that the Purga Case highlights how corruption infiltrated the highest echelons of legislative politics.
+This corruption facilitated collusion with drug trafficking networks and influenced the administration of justice, particularly in the influential province of Guayas.
+Consequently, criminal enterprises found a lucrative avenue for impunity to thrive.

+According to Salazar, the Purga Case illustrates how these corrupt practices compromised the integrity of the justice system in Guayas, enabling criminal economies to operate with impunity.
+The case underscores the urgent need for reforms to prevent such abuses of power and uphold the rule of law.

 Police

-Ecuador's police has been accused of corruption.
-In 2008, after the U.S. Embassy in Quito concluded that then commander of the National Police, Jaime Aquilino Hurtado, had “used his power...to extort, accumulating money and property, facilitate human trafficking, and obstruct investigations against corrupt peers,” the U.S. State Department revoked U.S. the entry visas of Hurtado and his family.
+Ecuador's police have been accused of corruption.
+In 2008, after the U.S. Embassy in Quito concluded that then commander of the National Police, Jaime Aquilino Hurtado, had “used his power...to extort, accumulating money and property, facilitate human trafficking, and obstruct investigations against corrupt peers,” the U.S. State Department revoked the U.S. entry visas of Hurtado and his family.
 These alleged corrupt activities began before Hurtado was named commander, and U.S. authorities believed that Correa was aware of them when he appointed Hurtado to that position.
 The help Hurtado gave to human traffickers was believed to have enabled criminals and terrorists to enter the U.S. Among Hurtado's accomplices was a police chief, Bolivar Villota, whom he hired to develop a resort he owned.
 Villota was arrested in 2007 for extortion but Hurtado managed to keep him in office.
 Two other police officers, Milton Raul Andrade and Manuel Fernando Basantes, were found to be involved in smuggling immigrants, mostly Chinese, into the U.S. Hurtado, who was also a part of this racket, protected those officers, too.

 Customs

-Ecuador's customs system has been criticized by the Business Anti Corruption Portal as highly corrupt, especially when importing rather than exporting, and irregular payments are common.
+Ecuador's customs system has been criticized by the Business Anti-Corruption Portal as highly corrupt, especially when importing rather than exporting, and irregular payments are common.

 Public services

-According to the Business Anti Corruption Portal, the public services sector suffers from major corruption, marked by bribery and facilitation payments.
+According to the Business Anti-Corruption Portal, the public services sector suffers from major corruption, marked by bribery and facilitation payments.
 Burdensome regulations and inefficient bureaucracy abound.

 Public procurement

-Ecuador's public procurement sector is also accused of corruption, with a high level of favoritism and kickbacks, and with funds often being diverted irregularly to connected companies and individuals, according to a report by the Business Anti Corruption Portal.
+Ecuador's public procurement sector is also accused of corruption, with a high level of favoritism and kickbacks, and with funds often being diverted irregularly to connected companies and individuals, according to a report by the Business Anti-Corruption Portal.

-The major recent public-procurement case during the Correa years involved the awarding of government contracts worth $167 million to Correa's brother Fabricio.
+The major recent public procurement case during the Correa years involved the awarding of government contracts worth $167 million to Correa's brother, Fabricio.